BrendanHiggins/BrendanHiggins.github.io/_posts/2021-08-20-covid-cards.md

 <img src="/assets/images/covid-cards/NYC_lol2.png" style="width:40%">

 Okay, clearly the app takes _literally_ any picture you give it and puts a check mark on it.
-That's okay, because I think the theory is you show the picture on the app to a huamn with eyes who validates that it _looks_ like a vaccine card.
+That's okay, because I think the theory is you show the picture on the app to a human with eyes who validates that it _looks_ like a vaccine card.
 Unfortunately, the picture is probably less reliable than the real thing since the app seemingly had nowhere to validate the back of the card - where lots of very specifically formatted information is.

 The app is no better than just having a picture of a card in your phone's default photo app.
 Silly app is silly.
 Let's move on to something more well-thought-out.

 ## New York (State) & California
-Both California with their ["Digital COVID-19 Vaccine Record"](https://myvaccinerecord.cdph.ca.gov/) and New York with their ["Excelsior Pass"](https://epass.ny.gov/home) are utilizing whats called ["SMART Health Cards"](https://smarthealth.cards/).
+Both California with their ["Digital COVID-19 Vaccine Record"](https://myvaccinerecord.cdph.ca.gov/) and New York with their ["Excelsior Pass"](https://epass.ny.gov/home) are utilizing what's called ["SMART Health Cards"](https://smarthealth.cards/).
 NY clearly put a little more marketing into their naming concept than CA.

 ### But How Does It Work?